lucj/k0s-family/content/k0s/adding-a-user/_index.md

 ## Get the default kubeconfig

-First you need to get the *kubeconfig* file automatically generated during the creation of the cluster (this file provides the *cluster-admin* access to the cluster), save this file into *admin.kubeconfig* and make sure to replace *localhost* with the IP address of the node:
+First you need to get the *kubeconfig* file that was automatically generated during cluster creation.
+This file provides the *cluster-admin* access to the cluster.
+Save this file ad *admin.kubeconfig*, then and make sure to replace *localhost* with the IP address of the node.

 ```
 multipass exec node-1 -- sudo cat /var/lib/k0s/pki/admin.conf > admin.kubeconfig